Cereal: Animal feed

 Cereals and their related byproducts such as hay are routinely fed to farm animals.
 Common cereals as animal food include maize, barley, wheat, and oats.
 Moist grains may be treated chemically or made into silage; mechanically flattened or crimped, and kept in airtight storage until used; or stored dry with a moisture content of less than 14%.
 Commercially, grains are often combined with other materials and formed into feed pellets.

 Nutrition

 Whole-grain and processed

 Whole grains as used in this bread have more of the original seed, making them more nutritious but more prone to spoilage in storage.

 As whole grains, cereals provide carbohydrates, polyunsaturated fats, protein, vitamins, and minerals.
 When processed by the removal of the bran and germ, all that remains is the starchy endosperm.
-In some developing countries, cereals constitute a majority of daily sustenance.
-In developed countries, cereal consumption is moderate and varied but still substantial, primarily in the form of refined and processed grains.
+Nutrients added to cereal during nutritional fortification include iron, calcium, zinc, and folate.

 Amino acid balance

 Some cereals are deficient in the essential amino acid lysine, obliging vegetarian cultures to combine their diet of cereal grains with legumes to obtain a balanced diet.
 Many legumes, however, are deficient in the essential amino acid methionine, which grains contain.
 Thus, a combination of legumes with grains forms a well-balanced diet for vegetarians.
 Such combinations include dal (lentils) with rice by South Indians and Bengalis, beans with maize tortillas, tofu with rice, and peanut butter with wholegrain wheat bread (as sandwiches) in several other cultures, including the Americas.
 For feeding animals, the amount of crude protein measured in grains is expressed as grain crude protein concentration.